shinydevelopment/SimulatorStatusMagic/README.md

 ## Contributing

-Sure, however the scope of this project is quite limited.
-Pull requests will be accepted for bugs or to match any changes Apple make to the default status bar in marketing images on apple.com.
-Pull requests adding features like being able to set custom carrier text, times other than 9:41 AM or anything which does not match the marketing images on apple.com will be rejected.
+We'd love contributions and even have some suggestions for things that might need working on:

+* Found a bug?
+If you report it with a pull request attached then you get a gold star :)
+* Non-English language support.
+We'd love it to work with more languages.

+However, the scope of this project is intentionally limited.
+We're not planning to add options to this to allow ultimate customisation of the status bar.
+It's intended to do just one job really well, change the status bar to match [Apple's marketing materials](http://www.apple.com/ios/).
+Things like custom time text or custom carrier text are probably out of scope.